pvdz/preval/tests/cases/normalize/builtins/typing/feat_known_global_math1.md

 $( "number" );
 `````

+## Todos triggered

+- type trackeed tricks can possibly support resolving the type for calling this builtin static symbol: $Math_asin
+- type trackeed tricks can possibly support resolving the type for calling this builtin static symbol: $Math_asinh
+- type trackeed tricks can possibly support resolving the type for calling this builtin static symbol: $Math_atan
+- type trackeed tricks can possibly support resolving the type for calling this builtin static symbol: $Math_atan2
+- type trackeed tricks can possibly support resolving the type for calling this builtin static symbol: $Math_atanh
+- type trackeed tricks can possibly support resolving the type for calling this builtin static symbol: $Math_cbrt
+- type trackeed tricks can possibly support resolving the type for calling this builtin static symbol: $Math_ceil
+- type trackeed tricks can possibly support resolving the type for calling this builtin static symbol: $Math_clz32

 ## Globals

 None

 ## Runtime Outcome

 Should call `$` with:
  - 1: 'Creating spy', 1, 1, ['Math.asin', 'Math.asin']